The Serengeti

 The Migration Calendar

 April-May: The herds move north through the central corridor.
 Long rains make roads muddy.
-Fewer visitors.
-Some lodges drop prices significantly.
+Lodges drop prices significantly.
+Good birding.

 June-July: The Grumeti River crossing in the western corridor.
 Crocodiles, mass drownings, dramatic photography.
-Expensive season.
+Expensive.

-August-October: The Mara River crossings in the north, close to the Kenyan border.
+August-October: The Mara River crossings in the north near the Kenyan border.
 The most photographed scenes of the migration.
 Also the most expensive and crowded.
-Book 12-18 months ahead for good camp positions.
+Book lodges 12-18 months ahead for good positions during peak crossing season.

 Where to Stay

-Central Serengeti (Seronera area) is the most accessible and has good year-round wildlife because resident prides and predators stay here regardless of migration.
-More lodges and more road traffic.
+Central Serengeti (Seronera area): Good year-round wildlife because resident predators stay regardless of migration.
+More vehicles on the road.

-Northern Serengeti (Kogatende area) is positioned for the Mara River crossings in high season.
+Northern Serengeti (Kogatende area): Positioned for the Mara River crossings August-October.
 Fewer camps, more expensive, better for specific migration photography.

-Western Corridor (Grumeti) accesses the June-July river crossings.
-Private conservancies in this zone (like Singita Grumeti) operate with much lower visitor density.
+Western Corridor (Grumeti): Accesses the June-July crossings.
+Private conservancies in this zone operate with much lower visitor density – a genuine difference in experience.

 Game Drives

-Dawn drives (leaving camp at 6am) and dusk drives (returning after sunset where permitted) are when predator activity peaks.
-Midday is largely for lunch.
-Hot air balloon safaris (around USD 600 per person) offer a different perspective at sunrise.
+Dawn drives leaving camp at 6am and dusk drives returning after sunset are when predator activity peaks.
+Hot air balloon safaris (around $600 per person) offer a different perspective at sunrise – the silence and height give context to the scale of the landscape.